-We are delighted to announce further expansion of the range of accessible markets on our flagship Admiral.MT5 account.
+We are delighted to announce further expansion of the range of accessible markets on our flagship Trade.MT5 account.

 The latest additions to our range of commodity CFDs now allow you to take leveraged exposure in the highly volatile markets of copper, cocoa, coffee arabica, coffee robusta, cotton, orange juice, raw sugar and white sugar.

 We have also extended our offer of thematic Exchange-Traded Fund CFDs to include over 300 new instruments from the most prominent ETF families: SPDR, Xtrackers, Vanguard, Lyxor, VanEck and iShares by BlackRock.

 Enjoy these benefits when trading the new instruments: